 Tissue Mask Generation

-WSI image segmentation was performed by separating the tissue region from the background glass region.
-By segmenting, unnecessary data is not computed on non-tissue regions.
-WSI images with low resolution are used since an approximate boundary of the tissue region is enough.
+WSI segmentation was performed by separating the tissue region from the background glass region.
+By segmenting, unnecessary data is not processed for non-tissue regions.
+WSIs with low resolution are used since an approximate boundary of the tissue region is enough.
 This step converts the RGB color space from the low-resolution image to the HSV color space.
 A binary image is created based on the saturation component, which is thresholded using Otsu's adaptive thresholding method.
 Using binary morphological operations, small tissue regions and tissue boundaries are accurately extracted from the image.

 Patch Coordinate Extraction